The Hunger Games: The Ballad of Songbirds & Snakes: Plot

-Lucy Gray and Coriolanus flee north.
+Lucy Gray and Coriolanus flee into the woods with the intent to leave Panem.
 At a small cabin, Coriolanus finds the hidden weapons tying him to Mayfair's murder.
-Lucy Gray, distrusting Coriolanus, disappears into the woods.
-After he is bitten by a snake and tries to shoot Lucy Gray, Coriolanus dumps the guns into the lake near the cabin.
-With no remaining witnesses, he returns to District 12.
+Lucy Gray, having seemingly become distrustful of Coriolanus and suspecting his involvement in Sejanus's death, disappears into the woods.
+Coriolanus searches for Lucy Gray, but is bitten by a snake that was hidden under his mother's scarf that he gave her.
+Paranoid and enraged, Coriolanus shoots at Lucy Gray, but she escapes.
+Subsequently, Coriolanus disposes of the guns into the lake near the cabin, and then, with no remaining witnesses, he returns to District 12.

-Coriolanus is sent to the Capitol, where Head Gamemaker Dr. Volumnia Gaul reveals she procured his pardon and scholarship to the Capitol University.
-Sejanus' parents, unaware Coriolanus caused their son's death, make him their heir.
-Dean Highbottom tells Coriolanus that he conceived the Hunger Games while he was drunk, with unwanted assistance from Coriolanus' father, and has been traumatized ever since.
-Coriolanus poisons Highbottom's drug stash, killing the Dean and beginning his rise to power, while Lucy Gray's fate is left unknown.
+Coriolanus is sent to the Capitol, where Dr. Gaul reveals she procured his pardon as well as a scholarship to the Capitol University.
+Sejanus's parents, unaware Coriolanus caused their son's death, make him their heir.
+Dean Highbottom tells Coriolanus that Lucy Gray's fate is unknown, and he conceived the Hunger Games while he was drunk, but Coriolanus' father made them real, and Highbottom has regretted it ever since.
+Coriolanus poisons Highbottom's drug stash, killing him and beginning his rise to power.